-The Super Blues' boss is adamant that his team will be competitive in the Airtricity Premier Division and has asked supporters to get fully behind the team through the season
+Limerick manager Stuart Taylor has vowed that his team will give their all in the Airtricity Premier Division this season and urged supporters to get behind the players.

 The Shannonsiders won promotion to the Premier Division after lifting the Airtricity First Division title in 2012 and new boss Taylor has assured supporters that his team will be 'competitive'.